mich101mich/sscanf/Readme.md

 - `{:#x}` _must_ have a prefix, matching only `0xab`
 - `{:#r16}` gives a compile error

+More uses for `#` may be added in the future.
+Let me know if you have a suggestion for this.

 # Custom Types

 `sscanf` works with most primitive Types from `std` as well as `String` by default.
-The full list can be seen here: [Implementations of `RegexRepresentation`](./trait.RegexRepresentation.html#foreign-impls).
+The full list can be seen here: [Implementations of `RegexRepresentation`](https://docs.rs/sscanf/latest/sscanf/trait.RegexRepresentation.html#foreign-impls).

 To add more types there are three options:
 - Derive [`FromScanf`](https://docs.rs/sscanf/latest/sscanf/trait.FromScanf.html) for your type (recommended)